timokovanen/nodered-vedirect-to-json/README.md

 # nodered-vedirect-to-json
-Simple VE.Direct to JSON function for Node Red
+Simple VE.Direct to JSON function for Node Red with Checksum calculation

 Input:
   Serial node with split input "on the character" "\n" and deliver "binary buffers"